 Examples of models can be physical, graphical, or conceptual and should emphasize relative positions and distances.

 6.MS-ESS1-4.
-Analyze and interpret rock layers and index fossils to determine the relative ages of rock formations.
-Use informational text to explain that these sources of evidence, along with radiometric dating, are used to construct the geologic time scale of Earth’s history.
+Analyze and interpret rock layers and index fossils to determine the relative ages of rock formations that result from processes occurring over long periods of time.

 Clarification Statements: